oro13/soil-health-prediction/README.md

 ## Motivation:

 Soil health is our health.
 Here we hope to improve our tools of assessing soil health and making them more available.
-Best ecological practices of agriculture can be measured and their efficacy can be proven.
-Here we are building the ability to use a cheap and quick method of soil health assessment such as a infrared scanning.
-Infrared scanning could be made widespread in smartphones.

 Infrared spectroscopy has traditionally provided great scientific insight.
-Here we can see how it can improve the quality of life of farmers and the whole ecosystem.
+Now it can improve the quality of life of farmers and their ecosystems.

-My hope is this project begins what could become a predictive model robust enough to inform cruder handheld infrared scannings, by considering global and local datasets particular to that location.
-Such a device/application could democratize soil health and demystify the process of knowing your soil's nutrient profile.
-Another horizon of interest would be considering ways to easily assess soil microbiology.

 ## Data Source